[Submission] is the ability to lay down the terrible burden of always needing to get your own way.

 Christ in them, the hope of glory!
 (Colossians 1:27 b)

 This means we can help others be transformed not by getting them to conform to our rules but by encouraging their dependence on Christ Jesus.
-Demanding the submission of others actually, will subvert the working of the Holy Spirit.
+Demanding the submission of others actually will subvert the working of the Holy Spirit.
 Paul told the Colossians to not let anyone judge them regarding what they ate or what celebrations they attended (Colossians 2:16).
 He reminded them that those who try to command others prove by their actions that they have lost connection with the Head of the church – The Lord Jesus Christ (Colossians 2:6-10).
-People that lose sight of this truth end up trying to tell others how to live which is a fruitless and abusive endeavor.
+People who lose sight of this truth end up telling others how to live, which is a fruitless and abusive endeavor.
 Submission allows us to offer input and receive it from others while still recognizing that they and we are free to use it as Jesus leads us.